LaraFB/3-ano/README.md

 As a student, I want to access expenses so that I can view all my recorded expenses.
 ***
 ##### User Story 4
-As a student, I want to generate reports so that I can analyze send them or analize them later.
+As a student, I want to see reports so that I can analyze them.
 ***
 ##### User Story 5
 As a user, I want to reserve amounts for future expenses so that I can plan my budget.